Mannydheer/wksp-module-3-node-8-REST-APIs/__lecture/lecture-1-rest-apis.md

 ### REST is cacheable.

 - The client, the server and any intermediary components can all cache resources in order to improve performance.
+- You can cache for ex, the joke somewhere.

 ---